Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization

 \subsection{Slashing}

-Until now, our analysis was focused on network participation.
-As mentioned previously, validators that do not fulfill their duties will only face small penalties (cf. Section~\ref{sec:rewardandpenality}).
-To explore the prevalence of serious misbehavior, we examine all slashings --- punishments for serious offenses --- in our data collection window.
+Until now, we focused on network participation.
+As mentioned previously, validators who do not fulfill their duties will only face minor penalties.
+To explore the prevalence of serious misbehavior, we examine all slashings --- punishments for serious offenses.
 Figure~\ref{fig:slashing} plots all slashings for attestation violations (i.e., attesting to a block that ``surrounds'' another or engaging in ``double voting'' by attesting to two candidates for the same block) and for proposal violations (i.e., proposing and signing two different blocks in the same block) from the inception of the beacon chain until 15 May 2023.
-The Y axis indicates the delay, the number of slots between the slashing and the offense of the slashing.
+The Y axis indicates the delay, the number of slots between the slashing, and the offense of the slashing.
 We find that there are a total of 248 slashings that have taken place: 230 for attestation violations and 18 for proposal violations.
 Thus, there are only very few (identified) violations in the history of the beacon chain.
 Additionally, we observe that the vast majority of violations (81.45\%) are identified within ten slots.